diandiancha/ImageRepair-AI/README.md

 This project is engineered for a superior user experience, giving you more insight and control over the image restoration process.

 -   **Asynchronous Task Queue**: The backend uses a worker and queue system to process images in the background.
-Submit multiple images without freezing the app; each request is added to a queue, and its status can be tracked individually.
+Tasks are queued and processed sequentially with real-time status updates.
 -   **Real-Time Status Tracking**: Each submission receives a unique Task ID.
 The interface automatically polls the backend to show if your image is `pending` (with its queue position) or actively `processing`, providing clear, real-time feedback.
 -   **Dual-AI Enhancement Pipeline**: Combines the strengths of two powerful AI models: **GFPGAN** specializes in restoring faces with stunning realism, while **Real-ESRGAN** upscales and enhances the entire image, including backgrounds.
 -   **User-Centric Interface**: A clean and modern UI featuring drag-and-drop, direct URL processing, an interactive before/after comparison slider, and multi-language support (English, 简体中文, 繁體中文, 日本語, 한국어).